Getting started with Application Cost Profiler

 Grant programmatic access

 Users need programmatic access if they want to interact with AWS outside of the AWS Management Console.
-The way to grant programmatic access depends on the type of user that's accessing AWS:
+The way to grant programmatic access depends on the type of user that's accessing AWS.

 To grant users programmatic access, choose one of the following options.

-Which user needs programmatic access? | To | By |
+Which user needs programmatic access?
+To By

-Workforce identity (Users managed in IAM Identity Center) |
+(Users managed in IAM Identity Center)

-Use short-term credentials to sign programmatic requests to the AWS CLI or AWS APIs (directly or by using the AWS SDKs). |
+Use temporary credentials to sign programmatic requests to the AWS CLI, AWS SDKs, or AWS APIs.

-Following the instructions for the interface that you want to use:
+Following the instructions for the interface that you want to use.

-IAM | Use short-term credentials to sign programmatic requests to the AWS CLI or AWS APIs (directly or by using the AWS SDKs). | Following the instructions in Using temporary credentials with AWS resources in the IAM User Guide. |
+IAM Use temporary credentials to sign programmatic requests to the AWS CLI, AWS SDKs, or AWS APIs.
+Following the instructions in Using temporary credentials with AWS resources in the IAM User Guide.

-IAM | Use long-term credentials to sign programmatic requests to the AWS CLI or AWS APIs
+Use long-term credentials to sign programmatic requests to the AWS CLI, AWS SDKs, or AWS APIs.

 Application Cost Profiler specific prerequisites